rprakashg/dcus-hol-2016/windows-containers/README.md

   ```
     Noteice the **Hello World!** at the end of the output.

 Congratulations.
-The application works and is ready to be Docerized.
+The application works and is ready to be Dockerized.

 # <a name="create_Dockerfile"></a>Step 3: Create a Dockerfile